mkostrun/vibrometer/l432kc-3channel_analog_fft/readme.md

 - serial port parameters are: the speed is 115,200 bps, then 8N1 for 8 data bits, no parity check and 1 stop bit.

-- The device uses TIM1 to create timed interrupts that initiate ADC sampling with an interrupt on end-of-conversion (EOC), which invokes DMA to transfer data back to the user.
+- The device uses TIM1 to create timed interrupts that initiate ADC sampling of channels with the board designations A1, A2 and A3.
+These use an end-of-conversion (EOC) interrupt, which in turn invokes DMA to transfer data back to the user.
 Every 1/3 of sampling time, the sampled data is transferred to a new buffer and its FFT computed and scaled.